giancarlovisconti/giancarlovisconti.github.io/index.md

 Welcome!
 I am an Assistant Professor of Political Science at [Pennsylvania State University](https://polisci.la.psu.edu/).
 Previously, I was an Assistant Professor at [Purdue University](https://www.cla.purdue.edu/polsci/).
 I received my Ph.D. from [Columbia University](https://polisci.columbia.edu/) in 2018.
 I grew up in the [south of Chile](https://www.gochile.cl/en/puerto-varas/) and completed by undergraduate degree at [Universidad Católica de Chile](http://www.cienciapolitica.uc.cl/).

-I study comparative political behavior with a regional focus on Latin America.
-My work relies on a variety of methods for drawing causal inferences from experimental and observational data.
+I study comparative political behavior and the political economy of developing countries, with a regional focus on Latin America.
+My research interests include crime, migration, and voting behavior.
+My current research explores the political impact of migration in the Southern Cone.
+My work focuses on using and advancing methods for drawing causal inferences from experimental and observational data.

 My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, *Political Behavior*, and *Electoral Studies*, among other outlets.